 This tournament will host a special Duchenne game on July 14 at 4:00 p.m. at the Action Sports Center so boys with Duchenne have the opportunity to play at their own level in a safe and supportive environment.
-The Brick City Blast players will guide Duchenne boys no matter their ability or mobility.
+The Brick City Blast players will guide those impacted with Duchenne no matter their ability or mobility.

 Duchenne is a devastating muscle disease that impacts 1 in 3,500 boys.
 Boys are usually diagnosed with Duchenne by the age of 5, in a wheelchair by 12 and most don’t survive their mid-20s.
 Proceeds of the tournament will benefit CureDuchenne, a nonprofit organization that raises awareness and funds to find a cure for Duchenne.

 “We believe every kid should have the chance to play baseball,” said Chuck Doran, president of Brick City Sports Club.
 “We understand that boys with Duchenne often enjoy baseball but can’t play the game because of weakening muscles so we wanted to provide an opportunity where they can participate based on their ability.”

 The “Strike Out Duchenne Wooden Bat Tournament” includes 64 teams with baseball players ranging from age 8 to 16.
 The tournament begins on Thursday, July 12 at 6:15 p.m. at five different fields.
 The finals will be on Sunday, July 15 at 3:00 p.m.